qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   **Device Space**

-  Not much can be added without removing things.

      (…)
      Checking file size of thevankeyboards_minivan_josjoha.hex               [WARNINGS]
-     * The firmware size is approaching the maximum - 27938/28672 (97%, 734 bytes free)
+     * The firmware size is approaching the maximum - 27946/28672 (97%, 726 bytes free)

   **Other formfactor keyboards**

-  To use this layout on a keyboard with more keys on the bottom row (like the Planck) it seems you would need to add some keys to the first row in each of the 12 layers.
-An interesting use of more keys could be: assign a key to each of the layer-tap key thus avoiding the slight hold delay with a mouse; add layer-hold keys to `_RAR` and `_REV`; more navigation on the base layer; some accented or Unicode that you use the most; LGUI keys, etc.
+  An interesting use of more keys could be: assign a key to each of the layer-tap key thus avoiding the slight hold delay with a mouse;
+  add layer-hold key to `_RAR` more navigation; some Unicode; GUI key ... this should be easy.

-  Keyboards with fewer keys: the `_REV` layer would be the first to repurpose I guess.
-One of the `_NSY` layer hold keys to it, to accomodate the lost characters, or use another layer hold key.
+  Keyboards with fewer keys: the `_REV` layer would be the first to repurpose I guess, with a `_NSY` or `_ACC` or `_DRA` layer to it.
+  There is still a spot free for a toggle on left-shift, on the right- shift system.
+It seems it could become difficult.

+  ** Use case it is made for **

+  The use case this keymap is for: PCs GNU/Debian/Linux (etc), laptop already set to Dvorak (hence 'descramble'), being able on the move to operate other operating systems owned by others (hence non-Linux Unicode modes), editing in vim / websites etc. (hence no dead keys), programming (shell, C (like) languages) (hence decent access to basic symbols), writing in Dutch (hence accented characters), using a tiling window manager (hence a LGUI on base layer).
+AltGr or Compose seemed difficult to configure / use, hence a symbols layer.
+Since this gets published on Github, I tried to make it easier to use for others too.

+  You can let me know if you find any bugs / problems, or just if you like using it too 👍.